-I recently published "Op Eds Now More Central in War than Bullets"; this entry probes the subject further.
+I published today an article titled "Op Eds Now More Central in War than Bullets"; this entry probes the subject further.

-John T. Broom adds in important ways to the historical dimension of my analysis in his comment, "The Philippines and Ireland as addtional examples of early press influence."
-(October 19, 2006)
+Oct.
+19, 2006 update: John T. Broom adds in important ways to the historical dimension of my analysis in his comment, "The Philippines and Ireland as addtional examples of early press influence."

 Apr.
 1, 2009 update: In "George Bush and History's Croakers," Claudio Veliz shows that the British tradition of sympathizing with the country's enemy goes back to Napoleon, nearly a century before the Boer War.